openebs-archive/openebs-docs/docs/quickstartguide.md

 1. As a prerequisite, check if open-iscsi is installed and running on kubelet.
 See [Steps for configuring and verifying open-iscsi](/docs/next/prerequisites.html#steps-for-configuring-and-verifying-open-iscsi).

 2. You can install OpenEBS either through stable helm chart or by through OpenEBS helm chart or by using OpenEBS operator/kubectl.
+Currently 0.7 is supported only via the [OpenEBS operator/kubectl](docs/next/quickstartguide.html#using-openebs-operator-kubectl) option which is explained below.

    ### Using a Stable Helm Chart: